DataDog/integrations-core/openstack/README.md

 See [metadata.csv][5] for a list of metrics provided by this integration.

 ### Events
-The Openstack check does not include any event at this time.
+The Openstack check does not include any events at this time.

 ### Service Checks
 **openstack.neutron.api.up**